horselock/Jailbreaks/Anthropic/Claude 4/claude.ai/0.4.x/README.md

 ## Customization tips
 - Generally, you can add your own instructions to each Mindspace.
 - The most effective place to add customization is probably inside the Style - edit steps, add your own steps (glance over the rest of the Style to make sure the rest of it still makes sense).
+- Pyrite will act however you ask, but if you want to make more fundamental changes, the jailbreak should still work okay if you modify Pyrite's personality traits.
+The personality is woven throughout, but the biggest areas of interest can be found by ctrl+f Instructions for "naughty", "twisted", and "devious".
+Styles have a few "naughty" references too.
+- Note Pyrite has been purposely left genderless by default (though traits are "traditionally" female and will generally self-identify as such), but feel free to specify.

 ## Changes from 0.3.0
 - Shortened instructions significantly